NithinKalidas/Appian/Functions and Interface.md

  * Use local variables to reduce recalculations and improve performance.
  * Avoid unnecessary queries inside the interface; preload data with rule inputs and Querying the data only in parent interface to reduce queries.
  * Use paginated grids for large datasets to optimize load time.
- * Follow proper naming conventions for rules, inputs, and variables.
- * Ensure security with role-based visibility and record-level controls.
- * Test UI responsiveness across web and mobile devices.
-Provide default test cases
+ * Proper Naming convention for interface and RI name, Description and adding comments for the code logic.
+ * Default test Cases.
  * Don't Hardcode: Never type specific IDs or text labels directly in the code.
 Use Constants so you can change them easily later without breaking the code.
- * Proper Naming convention for interface and RI name, Description and adding comments for the code logic.
+ * Unused RI, Local variable, improperly scoped parameters and null handling.
+ * Avoid nested loops
+ * Check performance metrics
  * Retriving data using index rather than square bracet as null is handled rather than error.

 ## 2. What is modular coding?